 Most international students in F-1 or J-1 status may accept short-term employment for up to 12 months.
 There are no costs to the employer for this process.

 International students may also qualify for an H-1B visa.
 This allows them to work in the U.S. for up to six years.

 - The employer must submit the visa petition and pay filing fees.

 - Processing times for H-1B visas vary.
 “Premium Processing” is an option if the position and employee qualify.
 For timely processing, this option is strongly encouraged.

 - Many employers choose to engage an attorney to help with H-1B visa or permanent residency petitions.

 While every effort has been made to provide accurate information, you should always check the U.S. Citizenship and Immigration website (http://www.uscis.gov) for the most up-to-date information and regulations.
-The MBA Career Management Center can also provide referrals to immigration attorneys if needed.
+The Career & Leadership team can also provide referrals to immigration attorneys if needed.